OleksiiZaitsev/image_parser/README.md

 # image_parser
-# use UI.py as main file for starting program
+# use image_parser as main file for starting program